1. Shipping and returns

 • Why haven't I heard of BKSlides e-bikes before?

-We are a small web based company selling small quantities of high quality electric bikes that we sell at factory direct prices.
-We don't have the huge marketing budget that a high volume discount brand has, and we refuse to dilute our brand in order to crowdfund.
+We are a small web based business selling small quantities of high quality electric bikes which we sell at factory direct prices.
+We don't have the huge marketing budget that a high-volume discount brand has, and we refuse to dilute our brand to crowdfund.

-We don't aim to be the biggest seller, we aim to provide a quality service at a good price.
+We do not intend to be the ones that sell the most, but rather to provide quality service at a good price.

-We are not looking to be the biggest, just the best!
-We are passionate about our brand and we are dedicated to offering the best value for money products on the market.
+We don't seek to be the biggest, just the best!
+We are passionate about our brand and we are dedicated to offering the best products on the market in relation to quality/price.

 • Do BKSlides electric bikes have a throttle?

-In Europe, we are NOT lucky enough to have the luxury of throttles on our e-bikes (EPAC), which are allowed in other parts of the world.
-For other uses (SpeedBike, ...) the use of throttles is allowed.
+In Europe, we are NOT lucky enough to have the luxury of accelerators on our e-bikes (EPAC), which are allowed in other places in the world.
+For other uses (SpeedBike, ...)
+The use of accelerator is allowed.

-Throttles provide full power on demand and we love them because they give us full control.
-They are especially useful for starting from a dead stop (sometimes it can be awkward to gain momentum), getting a quick burst of power to climb a hill or safely get through an intersection.
+The throttles provide all the power on demand and we love them because they give us total control.
+They are especially useful for starting from a standstill (sometimes it can be awkward to gain momentum), getting a quick burst of power to go up a hill, or safely traversing an intersection.

-The integrated speed sensor uses a series of magnets in the crank, which turns the motor on when you start pedalling and turns it off when you stop.
+The integrated speed sensor uses a series of magnets in the crank arm, which turns the motor on when you start pedaling and turns it off when you stop.
 It works more or less like a switch.
-You have to control the boost level and speed by manually adjusting the assist mode up and down using the control on the LCD screen.
+You have to control the boost level and speed by adjusting the assist mode manually up and down using the LCD screen control.
 This is the most common type of iPAS.

 • How can I contact BKSlides?